Your eight-week private ultrasound scan can be an exciting and apprehensive moment.

 From anywhere between 8 and 12 weeks pregnant, your healthcare professional might suggest that you schedule your first ultrasound appointment.
 This is also called your “dating” scan.

 The main reason for this scan is to confirm the gestational age of your baby.
-This date is based on your baby’s size and will be a very close estimation.
+This date is based on your baby’s size (Crown Rump Length or CRL) and will be a very close estimation.

 Some eight-week ultrasounds might be performed for other reasons, including:

 - If multiple pregnancies are suspected

 - To check the size of your embryo

 - To confirm that your baby has a heartbeat